gwythdarianllc/stariumxcv-blog/_posts/2025-02-27-signal-restored.md

 **Merch Store is LIVE!** Want to rep the StariumXCV universe in the real world?
 We’ve launched our merch through Redbubble, and we’re eager to see how it performs across the galaxy.
 This is a new venture for us, so if you run into any issues, let us know!
 Visit [Our Redbubble Store](https://www.redbubble.com/people/gwythdarian/shop?asc=u) to gear up for the stars.

-**Transmission Link is ACTIVE!** We’re re-establishing our communication channels with dev diaries, behind-the-scenes intel, and community discussions.
+**Transmission Link is ACTIVE!** We’re re-establishing our communication channels with dev updates, behind-the-scenes intel, and community discussions.
 You’ve been part of this mission—now let’s navigate the next frontier together.

 ## **✨ What’s Next?**